Essence1987/checkout/README.md

 The second video shows GET routes to return a single category, a single product, and a single tag being tested in Insomnia:

-The third video shows the POST, PUT, and Delete routes for catagories being tested in Insomnia.
+The third video shows the POST, PUT, and Delete routes for categories being tested in Insomnia.